NickGrunert/master-thesis/modules/00_intro.typ

     The utilization of multiple data sources has become a prevalent approach to address the constraints imposed by a single data source.
     Integration of information obtained from standard images with geometric information derived from elevation data has emerged as a common practice @intro7.
     Elevation data, particularly the #abr("nDSM"), which represents height above ground, provides strong cues for distinguishing buildings from ground features and understanding their structure @intro9.
-    Common fusion strategies in #abr("DL") involve the incorporation of the nDSM or features derived from #abr("LiDAR") as additional input channels alongside RGB or multispectral bands @intro10.
+    Common fusion strategies in #abr("DL") involve the incorporation of the #abr("nDSM") or features derived from #abr("LiDAR") as additional input channels alongside RGB or multispectral bands @intro10.
     This enables networks to acquire knowledge collectively from spectral and geometric information, frequently resulting in enhanced segmentation accuracy, particularly for architectural structures such as buildings.
     Other approaches utilize elevation data in post-processing steps.
     One such approach employs a #abr("CRF") @intro_bonus1 @intro_bonus2 to refine segmentation boundaries generated from image-based models.